fracivilization/distant_ner_using_thesaurus/README.md

     7. Done>Begin Subset> Would you like to save the changes?: No
     8. MetamorphoSys Subset Log>OK

+# Experiments
-# Run main experiment
+## Run main experiment
 ```sh
 ./scripts/main.sh
 ```
-# Run experiment selecting 10 categories one by one
+## Run experiment selecting 10 categories one by one
 ```sh
 ./scripts/select_1cat_exp.sh
 ```
-# Run experiment in supervised setting in varying the size of supervised dataset
+## Run experiment in supervised setting in varying the size of supervised dataset
 ```sh
 ./scripts/check_supervised.sh
 ```